~ 1500: From Moses onward

 “Jesus, made an high priest for ever after the order of Melchisedec…king of Salem, priest of the most high God, who met Abraham…And it is yet far more evident: for that after the similitude of Melchisedec there ariseth another priest…they truly were many priests, because they were not suffered to continue by reason of death…to make intercession for them.”
 (Hebrews 6:20-7:28)

 Please hear me out.
 I am not proposing some idea that all religions lead to heaven.
-I am affirming that there is one name under heaven whereby we must be saved – YHVH’s Chosen Savior in the Old and New Testaments.
-Misunderstanding this has led to tremendous non-biblical upheavals and divisions in Judaism, Christianity, and Islam.
+I am affirming that there is one name under heaven whereby we must be saved – YHVH’s Chosen Savior – in the Old and New Testaments.
+Misunderstanding this has led to tremendous non-biblical upheavals and fragmentation into Judaism, Christianity, Islam, and a host of other religions claiming to be based on the Bible.

 Islam denies God the power to preserve his words.